 Creating a new management pack for storing overrides has the following advantages:

-It simplifies the process of exporting customizations that were created in your test and pre-production environments to your production environment.
+It simplifies the process of exporting customizations that were created in your test and preproduction environments to your production environment.
 For example, instead of exporting a default management pack that contains customizations from multiple management packs, you can export just the management pack that contains customizations of a single management pack.

-It enables you to delete the original management pack without first needing to delete the default management pack.
+You can delete the original management pack without first needing to delete the default management pack.
 A management pack that contains customizations is dependent on the original management pack.
 This dependency requires you to delete the management pack with customizations before you can delete the original management pack.
 If all of your customizations are saved to the default management pack, you must delete the default management pack before you can delete an original management pack.